wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Discover the offline step-by-step process to install Wazuh and OpenDistro components for Elasticsearch in an all-in-one deployment without connection to the internet.
+  :description: Discover the offline step-by-step process to install Wazuh and OpenDistro components for Elasticsearch in an all-in-one deployment without connection to the Internet.

 Offline all-in-one installation
 ===============================